drewmassey/amazon_reviews/README.md

 ### Methodology & Thought Process.

 The approach that I have taken is to enrich the existing corpus of data by using AWS Comprehend (https://aws.amazon.com/comprehend/), a service that provides sentiment analysis for English language text.
 This allows us to quickly express each review as a set of numerical values.
-As with other AWS sentiment analysis products, Comprehend provides a series of values for general categories: "Positive", "Neutral", "Negative", and "Mixed," as well as a token indicating the prevailing sentiment for any given text.
+As with other AWS sentiment analysis products, Comprehend provides a series of decimal values for general categories: "Positive", "Neutral", "Negative", and "Mixed," as well as a token indicating the prevailing sentiment for any given text.

 ### Preliminary analysis
 I conducted some preliminary analysis on the raw data to see if there were some quick wins: